hummingbot/hummingbot-site/docs/exchanges/pancakeswap.md

 ```
 Which chain do you want pancakeswap to connect to? (binance-smart-chain) >>>
-Which network do you want uniswap to connect to? (mainnet, testnet) >>>
+Which network do you want pancakeswap to connect to? (mainnet, testnet) >>>
 Enter your binance-smart-chain-mainnet private key >>>>
 ```

 If connection is successful:
 ```
-The uniswap connector now uses wallet [pubKey] on binance-smart-chain-mainnet
+The pancakeswap connector now uses wallet [pubKey] on binance-smart-chain-mainnet
 ```